-In existing rank aggregation methods, people usually seek only one aggregated rank, but ignore the uncertainty of the aggregation result.
-When we observe $i \succ j$ in a single ranking list $\rho$, we cannot tell whether $i$ is much better than $j$ or they are close.
+Most existing rank aggregation methods seek only one aggregated rank, but ignore the uncertainty of the aggregation result.
+When we observe $i \succ j$ in a single aggregated ranking list, we cannot tell whether $i$ is much better than $j$ or they are close.
 The Bayesian inference provides us a natural uncertainty measure for the ranking result.
-Under BARC or BARCW, suppose we have MCMC samples $\{\bm{\mu}^{[l]}\}_{l=1}^L$, from the posterior distribution $p(\bm{\mu}\mid \tau_1,\cdots,\tau_m)$.
-For each sample $\bm{\mu}^{[l]}$, we calculate a ranking list $ \rho^{[l]}=\text{rank}(\bm{\mu}^{[l]}). $ We denote $\tau^{[l]}(i)$ as the position of entity $i$ in ranking list $\rho^{[l]}$, and define the $(1-\alpha)$ probability interval of entity $i$'s rank as
+Under BARC or BARCW, suppose we have MCMC samples $\{\bm{\mu}^{[s]}\}_{s=1}^S$ from the posterior distribution $p(\bm{\mu}\mid \tau_1,\cdots,\tau_M)$.
+For each sample $\bm{\mu}^{[s]}$, we calculate a ranking list $ \rho^{[s]}=\text{rank}(\bm{\mu}^{[s]}). $ We use $\tau^{[s]}(i)$ to denote the position of entity $i$ in ranking list $\rho^{[s]}$, and define the $(1-\alpha)$ credible interval for entity $i$'s rank as